NeuroNexa/test/rl_sar/docs/titati_self_test.md

    - **Standalone CMake**

      ```bash
-     ./build.sh cmake_release
+     ./build.sh -m
-     source cmake_build/install/setup.bash  # if you enabled install
      ```

+     This flow generates binaries under `cmake_build/bin` and does **not** create an `install/` workspace or `setup.bash` script.
+Run the executables directly from `cmake_build/bin`.

 ## Running the test

-Execute the binary from the master Jetson after sourcing the appropriate workspace setup file.
+Execute the binary from the master Jetson after sourcing the appropriate workspace setup file (standalone CMake builds do not require sourcing).
 The utility defaults to `can0` and runs for 10 seconds.

 ```bash
 # ROS 1